How to Make Cartoon Animation Like Ted-Ed

 Do you want to check out these 25 Teaching Blogs To Help Your Educational Process?

 The simple reason is because it’s so good.
-There are endless resources and sites on the net for teachers, but TED-ed stands out for sheer quality of content.
+There are endless resources and sites on the net for teachers, but TED-ed stands out for the sheer quality of content.
 Short, accessible animated videos made in collaboration with top experts in each area of learning.
 The animations and animated cartoons can then be linked to further resources, discussions, and or questions to form all round lesson plans with clear learning objectives, thus customizing your lesson.
 These animations are accessible for free via the ted-ed site or the Ted-ed YouTube channel.
 Simply register and explore this vast resource (nearing 100,000 videos and growing all the time).
 You can also use Ted-ed to create your own video lesson by importing a video from another source or even creating your own animation or cartoon.

-If you can’t find exactly what you are looking for, or you want to personalize your lessons, it possible to create your own animation or cartoon without being an expert in art or technology but by using generally available non-specialist software.
+If you can’t find exactly what you are looking for, or you want to personalize your lessons, it is possible to create your own animation or cartoon without being an expert in art or technology but by using generally available non-specialist software.
 You can then use this video animation as a stand-alone with the Ted-ed model as your inspiration or use it and share it via the Ted-ed platform.

 There are some steps to go through when making an animated video -and here is a non-expert guide to show you how to make a video animation and what steps to take in the process.
 And of course, there are even Ted-ed animations that tell you how to do it!